Turkey sandwich

 1. Spring Chicken

 Fans of the popular fast-casual concept from the 50 Eggs group were saddened when the non-airport locations faded away.
-But luckily the terminal-based outpost that opened in 2018 remains, still serving fried chicken, biscuit sandwiches, macaroni and cheese, cobb salads, tater tots and big slices of carrot cake.
+But luckily the terminal-based outpost that opened in 2018 remains, still serving fried chicken, biscuit sandwiches, cobb salads, tater tots and big slices of carrot cake.
+Best of all, everything is made from scratch in-house.
 This one pours more than wine and beer, including sister restaurant Yardbird’s sweet blackberry bourbon lemonade.
-Daily 7am–8pm; gate D-22.
+Daily 7am–10pm; gate D-22.

 2. Icebox Cafe

 Save your calories for vacation.
 Icebox Cafe offers all sorts of healthy grab-and-go items, including sandwiches, salads, charcuterie and cheese platters and fresh juices.
 Travelers with a few minutes to spare should try one of the specialty items like the curried chicken breast or bacon, egg and cheese empanada.
+Its signature bowls – topped with globally sourced sauces and seasonings—are a vibe, too.
 Fans of the Sunset Harbour restaurant’s famous layered cakes will be happy to find the assortment of fresh-baked desserts that made it past security.
-Daily 6am–8pm; gate D-8.
+Daily 6am–10pm; gate D-8.

 Advertising